 Dr. Smith had his patients keep food journals for a week and have them see just how much added sugar and white flour foods they ate.
-The patients were usually surprised at how much of these ingredients were in the foods they ate.
+As a result,the patients were usually surprised at how much of these ingredients were in the foods they ate.

 Foods like that tend to have low nutritional value and high in calories.
-If the excess calories are not burned off, they turn into triglycerides, which are a form of LDL and lead to high cholesterol and possibly heart attack or stroke.
+However, if you don’t burn off excess calories, they turn into triglycerides, which are a form of LDL and lead to high cholesterol and possibly heart attack or stroke.

-Additionally, higher levels of triglycerides means less HDL and you lose any protection from healthy cholesterols.
+Additionally, higher levels of triglycerides means less HDL and you lose any protection from healthy cholesterol.

 The recommended amount of added sugar intake, according to the American Heart Association, is 100 calories or 25 grams per day for women and 150 calories, or 36 grams a day for men.
-The average American eats about 360 calories of added sugar a day–about three times the suggested amount.
+For example, the average American eats about 360 calories of added sugar a day–about three times the suggested amount.

 One of the top temptations for sugar lovers is soda.
-The average American drinks about 44 gallons of soda each year, with each can of soda having anywhere from 15-26 grams of sugar.
+Interestingly, the average American drinks about 44 gallons of soda each year.
+Each can of soda can have anywhere from 15-26 grams of sugar.